 5. For sub vibrations to be reduced, get Cinderblocks

 A cinderblock is a clever tool that helps you to limit wall vibrations.
-Because they aren’t as deep and resonant as wood, they can be very useful in this situation.
+Because they aren’t as deep and resonant as wood, they can be very helpful in this case.
 To create air gaps between your subwoofer and the vibrant material, you can set it on a cinderblock.

 Many people find cinderblocks too boring to be able to use in their homes.
 If you don’t have many options, you can cover them with covers.
 You can cover them with attractive fabric covers and they will be set.